getgrav/grav-learn/pages/05.advanced/06.grav-gpm/docs.md

 The repository itself gets cached locally, on the Grav instance machine running the command, for 24 hours.
 Any further request after the cache has been generated will not contact the **GetGrav.org** server, but rather serve from the locally-stored repository.
 This approach guarantees a much quicker response.

 Most of the commands (listed below) come with the option `--force (-f)` which allows the forcing a re-fetch of the repository.
 This could be extremely useful in the event an update is known to be out there and the user doesn't want to wait a full 24 hour cycle before the cache gets cleared.

-## Is There Anything Else a Developer Should Know?

-#### Blueprints

-With the introduction of _GPM_, we now have strict rules about valid `blueprints`.
-Whether it's a _theme_ or a _plugin_ you are developing, you should always ensure `blueprints` are formatted properly.

-A blueprint can serve several different purposes, including defining your resource identity.
-Please refer to the [Blueprints][blueprints] for more detailed documentation about what blueprints are and how they should be compiled.

-#### Releases

-Grav repository refreshes every 2 hours and automatically detects when there are new releases, this implies that as a developer you followed our [Contributing][contributing] requirements.

-On your end all you have to do is ensure you have updated the blueprints with the new version, and that you tagged and released the new version.
-The Grav repository will do the rest for you and as soon as your release is picked up, it will be available to everyone via Grav website or through _GPM_.

-#### Add your resource to the repository

-To add your new plugin/theme to the Grav repository, please open a Grav Issue on GitHub.
-You can also [use this precompiled link][new-resource].
-Make sure you update the body to the proper `user/repository`.

-More details about what the plugin/theme does are welcome, and can can be placed in the Issue.

-Also please be aware that before adding a repository, the Grav team will inspect your plugin/theme ensuring that it fits with the Grav standards.
-The team may also respond with requests for additional information, suggest minor improvements, etc. prior to closing the issue and adding the plugin/theme.

 ## Commands